smartarch/extremexp-llm/README.md

-# Understanding workflow architectures by LLMs
+# Interpreting workflow architectures by LLMs

-This is a replication package for the "Understanding workflow architectures by LLMs" paper submitted to SAC'25.
+This is a replication package for the "Interpreting workflow architectures by LLMs" paper submitted to ENASE 25.

 Full list of evaluation patterns: [`patterns.md`](patterns.md)